-The following are new standards, interpretations, amendments and improvements to existing standards that were issued by the IASB or International Financial Reporting Interpretations Committee ("IFRIC") that are not yet effective for the year ended December 31, 2016, and have not been applied in preparing these consolidated financial statements:
+The following are new standards, interpretations, amendments and improvements to existing standards that were issued by the IASB or International Financial Reporting Interpretations Committee ("IFRIC") that are not yet effective for the year ended December 31, 2017, and have not been applied in preparing these consolidated financial statements:

 IFRS 15 Revenue from Contracts with Customers was released on May 28, 2014, replacing IAS 11 Construction Contracts, IAS 18 Revenue and several revenue-related interpretations.
 IFRS 15 establishes a single revenue recognition framework that applies to contracts with customers.
 The standard requires an entity to recognize revenue to reflect the transfer of goods and services for the amount it expects to receive, when control is transferred to the purchasers.
-Disclosure requirements have also been expanded.
+The new standard is effective for annual periods beginning on or after January 1, 2018.